Why Is My Dog Growling?

 Conclusion.

-Growling is a natural behaviour for canines and it is one of the ways in which they communicate with one another – and with us.
-However, one thing owners should never do is ignore growling behaviour, particularly if this is due to guarding behaviour.
+Growling is a natural behaviour for canines and one of the ways in which they communicate with one another – and with us.
+However, dog owners should not ignore growling behaviour – particularly if this is directed towards people.